 4> else (i.e. if this MAC entity is not configured with phr-AssumedPUSCH-Reporting):

+5> if this MAC entity is configured with twoPHRMode and if this Serving Cell is configured with multipanelSchemeSDM or multipanelSchemeSFN:

+6> obtain two values for the corresponding PCMAX,f,c,k fields from the physical layer.

+6> if mpe-Reporting-FR2 is configured and this Serving Cell operates on FR2 and this Serving Cell is associated to this MAC entity:

+7> obtain two values for the corresponding MPEk fields from the physical layer.

+5> else:

-5> if this MAC entity has UL resources allocated for transmission on this Serving Cell; or
+6> if this MAC entity has UL resources allocated for transmission on this Serving Cell; or

-5> if the other MAC entity, if configured, has UL resources allocated for transmission on this Serving Cell and phr-ModeOtherCG is set to real by upper layers:
+6> if the other MAC entity, if configured, has UL resources allocated for transmission on this Serving Cell and phr-ModeOtherCG is set to real by upper layers: